TopicGrains

 Why Eat Grains

 Whole grains are nutrient-dense foods, rich in fiber, B vitamins, antioxidants, and beneficial plant compounds.
-They also contain iron, magnesium, manganese, phosphorus, selenium, and protein.
+They also contain iron, magnesium, manganese, selenium, and protein.

 Whole grains have been extensively studied for their health benefits.
 Some key findings from scientific research: